Foundation Programs Provided FREE

 Highlands Emergency Services Alliance

 The Foundation joined together with eight volunteer fire departments and Highlands School District in supporting the first of its kind, school-based, fire fighter training program in the country.
-Known by the acronym “HESA”, the highly popular and successful program provides Entry Level Firefighting Training as an elective, with full credit towards high school graduation, at Highlands Senior High School.
+Known by the acronym “HESA”, the highly popular and successful program provides Entry Level Firefighting Training (ELFT) as an elective, with full credit towards high school graduation, from Highlands Senior High School.

 Dozens of young women and men have graduated from the program over the years, with many serving as volunteer fire fighters in the communities where they now reside.